-The entire purpose of creating a SIP is to get better returns than your saving account, fixed deposit and recurring deposits.
+The entire purpose of creating a SIP is to get better returns than your savings account, fixed deposit, and recurring deposits.

 In the short run, you may face some losses, but it has been proved time and again that a SIP is a profitable investment option that minimizes risk due to rupee cost averaging.